sunnyoaks/blog/about.md

 permalink: /about/
 ---

-## Hei!

 <img border="0" src="https://live.staticflickr.com/8537/29619836441_0ffaed87e5_c.jpg">

 Anna (33)- moved from Poland to Norway when I was 3 and the Berlin wall fell.

 Got a restless when I was in college, so I moved around a little.
 I lived in St. Petersburg, Lisbon and New York.
 I am still very much a country girl at heart.
 The smell of forests, rose gardens and cut wood makes me feel at home.
 I blogged for a while over [here](https://librasmoments.blogspot.com/), but so many things happened in my life that I decided to start a new space here.

 Now I live and work as a designer in Oslo.
-I have a slight addiction to perfumes, art supplies and that perfect cup of cortado in the morning.
+I have a slight addiction to perfumes, art supplies and I love a cup of cortado in the morning.
 Other than that, I am constantly trying to get better at conciously spending my time, money and attention.
 Sometimes with varying success – but hey.
 We are all just people!

 ##### Say hello